noironetworks/cko/README.md

 # CKO
-Cisco Kubernetes Operator (CKO) - An Operator for managing networking for Kubernetes clusters and more
+Cisco Kubernetes Operator (CKO) - An Operator for managing networking for Kubernetes clusters and more.

 # Table of Contents